Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 550 Ti should in theory be much faster than the GeForce 9600 GT 512MB overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 550 Ti should in theory be a lot superior to the GeForce 9600 GT 512MB overall. (explain)

-Texel RateThe GeForce GTX 550 Ti is quite a bit (about 38%) better at texture filtering than the GeForce 9600 GT 512MB. (explain)
+Texel RateThe GeForce GTX 550 Ti will be a lot (approximately 38%) more effective at anisotropic filtering than the GeForce 9600 GT 512MB. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 550 Ti is the winner, and very much so. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 550 Ti is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison